 As a renewable materials company, sustainability is a key component of Stora Enso’s foundation and wider business strategy, as well as corporate governance.

-Annette Stube is Adjunct Professor at CBS, Copenhagen Business School, an appointed Social Impact Fellow at Berkeley Haas School of Business.
+Annette Stube serves on the Board of Directors of Fortum, a Finnish energy and utility company, and is a member of the Audit and Risk Committee.
+Annette is Adjunct Professor at CBS, Copenhagen Business School, an appointed Social Impact Fellow at Berkeley Haas School of Business.
 She is a member of the Global Compact Expert Network and has served on the Danish Council for Corporate Responsibility and SDGs advising the Danish Government for 10 years.
-She was a member of the Advisory Council on Sustainable Finance (FinansDanmark) and serve as Vice-chair on the Board of the Think Tank OneThird, focused on Food Waste and Loss.
-Annette serves on the Board of Directors of Fortum, a Finnish energy and utility company, and is a member of the Audit and Risk Committee.
+She was a member of the Advisory Council on Sustainable Finance (FinansDanmark), and served as Vice-chair on the Board of the Think Tank OneThird, focused on Food Waste and Loss.

-With an MSc in organizational psychology from the University of Copenhagen, Annette has previously worked within Human Resources.
-She started her career with SOS-International, a Nordic alarm center, as a Manager for psychological crisis intervention teams and as Manager of supplier relations in Eastern Europe and Africa.
+With an MSc in organizational psychology from University of Copenhagen, Annette started her career with SOS-International, as a Manager for psychological crisis intervention teams and as Manager of supplier relations in Eastern Europe and Africa.